Fixing Function-Level Code Generation Errors for Foundation Large Language Models: Empirical Study

 \subsubsection{Motivation and Method}

-In recent years, researchers have developed many LLMs and published their test results on the HumanEval dataset \cite{zheng2023survey}.
+In recent years, researchers have developed many foundation LLMs and published their test results on the HumanEval dataset \cite{zheng2023survey}.
 However, achieving outcomes that are completely identical to those reported remains a challenging task \cite{chang2024survey}.
-Therefore, to thoroughly investigate whether existing LLMs are consistent with the reported performances as described in RQ1, we adopted several state-of-the-art LLMs for testing.
-One is the ChatGPT, a state-of-the-art closed-source LLM released by OpenAI \cite{ChatGPT}.
-Under zero-shot conditions, ChatGPT has achieved an accuracy rate of over 60\% on the HumanEval dataset maintaining a leading position \cite{wang2023intervenor}.
+Liu et al. \cite{Liu_2021} conducted a literature review on DL studies published in twenty prominent SE venues over the past five years.
+Their findings indicate that DL models inherently possess randomness, which can compromise the replicability of studies involving unstable models.
+A DL model with a low level of convergence can exhibit highly variable and unstable performance, resulting in poor reproducibility of the studies.
+Therefore, to thoroughly investigate whether existing LLMs are consistent with the reported performances as described in RQ1, we adopted several LLMs for testing.
+One is the ChatGPT, a closed-source LLM released by OpenAI \cite{ChatGPT}.

 For open-source LLMs, Zheng et al. \cite{zheng2023survey} reported on the performance of many LLMs on HumanEval.
 Based on this study, we selected four families of LLMs.
 Phind \cite{phind2023} performs best in the reported ranking, followed by WizardCoder \cite{luo2023wizardcoder} and CodeLlama \cite{roziere2023code}.
 Phi \cite{gunasekar2023textbooks} is the best small-sized LLM and is competitive with other families.
 Besides, we included the CodeTulu family \cite{ivison2023camels} in our study due to its promising performance as reported by Ivison et al. \cite{ivison2023camels}.
 All open-source LLMs are re-implemented by using the LLM parameters stored in the HuggingFace platform and tested on a server with four NVIDIA RTX3090 GPUs in default settings.